Student A learned smart spending, and saved $100,000 by age 30.

 TRYING OUT the CLASS-GAME

-A parent or school district employee can play a short version of the class-game that lasts several weeks, for free to test it out and see how it works.
+A parent or church or school district employee can play a short version of the class-game that lasts several weeks, for free to test it out and see how Smart Spending works.
+This is not about investing.
+I am not taking new adult clients.

-The adult version does not focus on investing, but on improving smart spending.
-Depending on your age, smart spending, can make it possible to retire earlier than your current plan.
+Depending on your age, smart spending, can make it possible to retire earlier, by spending smarter.

 PLEASE FILL OUT THE FEEDBACK and application form below, to HELP ME IMPROVE 100by30.
 Any feedback you can give me would be greatly appreciated.
 It will only take 2 minutes.